steventan1011/ChineseLyricsGenerator-Seq2Seq-Django/README.md

 # ChineseLyricsGenerator-Seq2Seq
-This is an implement of Seq2Seq model for Chinese lyrics generating combined with website visualization (Django).
+This is an implementation of Seq2Seq model for Chinese lyrics generating combined with website visualization (Django).

 ## Dependencies
 - Python = 3.6.7